jamescherti/bash-stdops/README.md

 ## Script category: tmux

-### Scripts: cbcopy, cbpaste, and tmux-cbpaste

-- `cbcopy`: This script copies content to the clipboard.
-- `cbpaste`: Reads the contents of the system clipboard and writes it to standard output (stdout).

 ### Script: tmux-cbpaste

 The `tmux-cbpaste`: script enables pasting clipboard content into the current `tmux` window.
 It ensures safety by requiring user confirmation before pasting, preventing accidental insertion of data.